Magali Kempen

 Magali Kempen (born 30 November 1997) is a Belgian tennis player.

-She has a career-high WTA singles ranking of 191, achieved on 3 April 2023, and a highest doubles ranking of No. 76, achieved on 11 August 2025.
+She has a career-high singles ranking by the WTA of 191, reached on 3 April 2023, and a highest doubles ranking of No. 34, achieved on 24 August 2026.

 Career

-Kempen won her first W60 title at the 2022 Open Nantes Atlantique in doubles, partnering Wu Fang-hsien.
+Kempen won her first W60 title at the 2022 Open Nantes Atlantique in doubles, with Wu Fang-hsien.
 The following year, she won her first W40 singles title at the Murska Sobota Open 2023.

-She reached her first WTA Tour final in doubles partnering compatriot Lara Salden at the 2024 Mérida Open, losing to Quinn Gleason and Ingrid Martins.
+She reached her first WTA Tour final in doubles with Lara Salden at the 2024 Mérida Open, losing to Quinn Gleason and Ingrid Martins.

-She won her first WTA Tour title partnering Anna Sisková at the 2025 Transylvania Open.
+Kempen won her first WTA Tour doubles title, with Anna Sisková, at the 2025 Transylvania Open, defeating Jaqueline Cristian and Angelica Moratelli in the final.
+They were also finalists at the 2026 Hobart International, losing to Katarzyna Piter and Janice Tjen.

+Teaming with Eudice Chong, she won her second career doubles title at the 2026 Morocco Open, defeating Aldila Sutjiadi and Vera Zvonareva in the final.
+Playing with Alexandra Panova, Kempen reached the doubles final at the 2026 Hamburg Open, losing to Dalila Jakupović and Nika Radišić.